edulify/play-currency-converter-module.edulify.com/README.md

 This method, as shown in the example, should raise two exceptions:
 - `InvalidCurrencyException`: thrown when the currency code is not valid for the service.
 - `CommuncationErrorException`: thrown when the service returns an invalid json.

+## About caching

+This class saves a cache of the request made for the service.
+The default cache time is 60 seconds, but this time can be changed using the method `setCacheTime(long milliseconds)`.

+Also, you can set cache off, by calling the method `useCache(false)`.